core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For caching of group communication responses at client endpoints, the same freshness model relying on the Max-Age Option as defined in {{Section 5.6.1 of RFC7252}} applies, and the multicast caching rules of {{Section 8.2.1 of RFC7252}} apply except for the one discussed below.

-In {{Section 8.2.1 of RFC7252}} it is stated that, regardless of the presence of cached responses to the group request, the client endpoint will always send out a new group request onto the network because new group members may have joined the group since the last group request to the same group/resource.
+In {{Section 8.2.1 of RFC7252}} it is stated that, regardless of the presence of cached responses to the group request, the client endpoint will always send out a new group request onto the network because new members may have joined the CoAP group since the last group request to the same CoAP group or resource.
 That is, a request is never served from cached responses only.
 This document updates {{RFC7252}} by adding the following exception case, where a client endpoint MAY serve a request by using cached responses only, and not send out a new group request onto the network:

-* The client knows all current CoAP server group members; and, for each group member, the client's cache currently stores a fresh response.
+* The client knows all current CoAP servers that are members of the CoAP group; and, for each group member, the client's cache currently stores a fresh response.

-How the client in the case above determines the current CoAP server group members is out of scope for this document.
+How the client in the case above determines the CoAP servers that are currently members of the CoAP group is out of scope for this document.
 It may be, for example, via a group manager server, or by monitoring group joining protocol exchanges.

 For caching at proxies, the freshness model defined in {{I-D.tiloca-core-groupcomm-proxy}}  can be used.